kptdev/kpt/site/content/en/faq/_index.md

 #### **Q: I really like DSL / templating solution X. Can I use it with `kpt`?**

 A: Yes. `kpt` supports plugging in solutions which generate or manipulate configuration, e.g. from DSLs and templates.
-This may be performed using [functions].
+This may be performed using [source functions] from our catalog.
 The generated output may be modified directly, and merged when regenerated.

 #### **Q: I want to write high-level abstractions like CRDs, but on the client-side.
 Can I do this with `kpt`?**

 A: Yes. `kpt`'s architecture facilitates the developing programs which may generate or modify configuration.
-Multiple programs may be composed together.
-See [functions].
+See the [functions pipeline] page for how to compose multiple programs together.

 #### **Q: How do I roll out changes throughout my organization using `kpt`?**